 Robotic Assistance and Partial Knee Replacement

-The FDA has approved the use of robotic guidance systems to assist your surgeon with removing and resurfacing only the arthritic part of a knee without sacrificing your entire knee joint.
+The use of robotic guidance systems can assist surgeons with removing and resurfacing only the arthritic part of a knee without sacrificing your entire knee joint.
 This “minimally invasive” procedure is performed through a 2-3 inch incision and allows your surgeon to preserve as much of your natural bone and tissue as possible.

 For patients with only unicompartmental osteoarthritis, this can be a good alternative to total knee replacement.
 As one of the least invasive knee surgeries performed, this procedure offers a smaller incision, less scarring and blood loss, a shorter hospital stay and the ability to return to everyday activities much sooner than with traditional knee replacement surgeries.